galtproject/galtproject-docs/en/README.md

 - en - directory contains documentation in English Language.
 One file for each contract.

 ## About Galt Project
 Galt Project is international decentralized land and real estate property registry, governed by DAO (Decentralized autonomous organization) and self-governance protocol for communities of homeowners built on top of Ethereum blockchain.
 Unlike the state property registries, the Galt Project is managed by a decentralized community of property owners using smart contracts.
 Property records creation, resolution of disputes between owners, trading, mortgage, title insuranse and many other operations are performed on smart contracts.
 Also property owners can unite in communities for voting, fundraising and managing common property.

-### Main goal
-The main goal of Galt Project is to create self - governed community runned by smart contracts.

 ### Galt Project Tokens
 GALT - ERC20 standart ethereum based token.